 At this meeting, Professor de Burgh agreed to work pro bono towards the setting up of the first such school.
 However, he was travelling to China regularly and unable to devote time to the project.
 Thus it was shelved until the next government introduced the Free School initiative in 2010.

 A larger committee was formed, including not only recent Heads of Westminster and the Dragon School but the financier Sir John Craven, Lady Wei of Shoreditch and leading architect Sir Terry Farrell.

 After exploration of the Free School option – then the preferred route – with the Department of Education, it was found that the exigencies of a first class bilingual school would be impossible to meet within the Free School framework and the option of an independent school, with a charitable dimension, was explored.

 At this point the Principal of the Cothill Educational Trust and founder of several of the UK’s leading junior schools, Adrian Richardson, was introduced to the Committee.
 His experience of setting up schools and his work for the Department for Education have been invaluable.

-    It is thanks to suggestions from the Department for Education that we identified and entered into a lease for the splendid premises in which the school will start in September 2017.
+It is thanks to suggestions from the Department for Education that we have identified and entered into a lease for the splendid premises in which the school has now opened its doors on the 6th September 2017.